leonardinius/leonardinius.github.io/_drafts/devops-101-on-saltstack-example.md

 **+ I liked**

-It's execution model (modules) are imperative and it's states are imperative and idempotent.
-Basically they are just YML files/data describing the end state of things.
-Some complex dynamic things could be expressed in state templates via Jinja markup.
+It's execution model is imperative but it's states are declarative and idempotent.
+Basically they are just [YAML] [define:yaml] files/data describing the end state of things.
+Some complex dynamic things could be expressed in state templates via [Jinja](http://jinja.pocoo.org/) markup OR implemented as [Salt modules] (http://docs.saltstack.com/en/latest/ref/modules/) in Python programming language.
 To sum up, Salt provides some multi paradigm mix of things and it's your choice how to glue things.
+I particularly liked that Salt offered
-On top of it - Salt explicitly documents [best practices and recommendations](http://docs.saltstack.com/en/latest/topics/best_practices.html).
+[best practices and recommendations](http://docs.saltstack.com/en/latest/topics/best_practices.html).
 Salt also has support of _master - slaves_, _standalone masterless_, _salt over
 ssh_, _master of master of slaves_ modes.
 Again, you have a choice.
 Salt also